 What’s more, a bone can play an important part in providing mental stimulation, preventing boredom, and reducing unwanted behaviors.
 With so many apparent benefits, why the controversy?
 It comes down to the difference in safety between raw and cooked bones.

-It may seem completely natural for dogs to eat bones; after all, as scavengers, they would have eaten whatever they could find, including raw meat and bone, and they certainly love to chew when they get a chance.
+It may seem completely natural to give your dog a bone; after all, as scavengers, they would have eaten whatever they could find, including raw meat and bones, and they certainly love to chew when they get a chance.
 A dog’s digestive system is very robust and can successfully deal with foods that we certainly can’t.
 But it isn’t whether a dog can digest a cooked bone or not that causes concern.

 When a bone is cooked, its structure is altered.
-The bone dries out, making it much harder, more brittle, difficult to digest, and increasing the chances that it will splinter as your dog chews.
+The bone dries out, making it much harder, more brittle, difficult to digest, and increasing the chances that it will splinter as your dog eats it.

 Also, because cooked bones are much harder, they are more likely to be a dental hazard.
 Broken teeth are a common problem for dogs.